 In 2013, Cameron Campbell (康文林), James Lee (李中清), Yuxue Ren (任玉雪) and their collaborators initiated a new project to study Qing educational and political elites and the Qing bureaucracy by construction and analysis of a longitudinal individual-level dataset from the surviving editions of the jinshenlu (縉紳錄) and zhongshubeilan (中樞備覧).
 The former was a roster of nearly all regular civil offices and their holders that was produced on a quarterly basis during the late Qing, and the latter was a roster of military officials.
 We refer to the resulting dataset as the China Government Employee Dataset – Qing (CGED-Q) Jinshenlu (JSL).
-For a subset of officials who held jinshi (进士) or juren (举人) degrees and were recorded in such records of degree holders as xiangshilu (乡试绿) and tongnian chilu (同年齿录), we are constructing a dataset with family background information, exam rank and other details that we call the CGED-Q Examination Records (ER).
+For a subset of officials who held jinshi (进士) or juren (举人) degrees and were recorded in such records of degree holders as xiangshilu (乡试绿) and tongnian chilu (同年齿录), we have constructed a dataset with family background information including names and status of father and paternal grandfather and great-grandfather, exam rank and other details that we call the CGED-Q Examination Records (ER).

-Please see this 2020 Journal of Chinese History article for an article-length introduction to the CGED-Q. A 2016 Qingshi Yanjiu article provides a Chinese-language introduction, based on a very early version of the dataset and an understand of the sources that has subsequently evolved.
+Please see our 2020 Journal of Chinese History article lead-authored by Bijia Chen for an article-length introduction to the CGED-Q. A 2016 Qingshi Yanjiu article provides a Chinese-language introduction, based on a very early version of the dataset and an understand of the sources that has subsequently evolved.

 At the micro-level, we are using the CGED-Q to examine how geographic origin, mode of appointment, family background, and other characteristics of government employees during the Qing (1644-1911) dynasty influenced individual career trajectories.
 For mode of appointment, we distinguish officials according to whether they entered service by examination qualification, office purchase, or by virtue of hereditary affiliation with the Eight Banner system.
 By linkage to other sources, we also examine the role of family background and exam performance.